AlexandruMihai18/OOP-GwentStone/README.md

 # Card Implementation

-Cards were divided into 3 categories depending on their effects:
+cards were divided into 3 categories depending on their effects:
 * **Minion** - cards that are placed on board that could either attack or use special ability
 * **Environment card** - spells that affect the minions placed on board
 * **Hero** - The *commander* of the minions that can use a special ability